dpachec/brain_plots/README.md

 # Readme

+This repository contains code to extract electrode locations in subject space, to convert them to MNI coordinates and plot them on an average brain template the vrMNI Application will visualize electrodes in MNI coordinates and freesurfer average brain with desikan_killiany parcellation scheme

+To extract electodes please follow the steps described in electrode_locations_pipeline_documentation.txt

+vrMNI
-TheApplication to visualize electrodes and freesurfer average brain with desikan_killiany parcellation scheme The 3D models in the folder FreeSurfer_Models were extracted using the script extract_obj_from_FS_Parcellation.m based on the desikan_killiany parcellation scheme.
+The 3D models in the folder FreeSurfer_Models were extracted using the script extract_obj_from_FS_Parcellation.m based on the desikan_killiany parcellation scheme.
-This was  done separately for each region (e.g., "ctx-lh-inferiortemporal") These files are included in the mniBrain application (to do: allow for flexible grouping into ROIs in the compiled application)
+This was  done separately for each region (e.g., "ctx-lh-inferiortemporal") These files are included in the vrMNI application (to do: allow for flexible grouping into ROIs in the compiled application)

 Alternatively, a full brain template (no subdivisions) can be taken from FreeSurfer (Matlab format) using the script extract_obj_from_FS_FullBrain